feijoa-dev/use-feature/README.md

 | `enabled`       | boolean     | `true` = show, `false` = hide                                                   | false    | `false`    |
 -------------------------

+**Note**: The feature flag is defaulted to false, but using any of the following methods, it will toggle the flag:

+1) Setting a true/false value as the second argument to the useFeature hook.
+2) Looking for an environment variable, query string, local storage, or cookie with the same name as the feature flag.

+---

 ## Overrides

 Sometimes it's useful for some users to be able override feature flags on their local browser.
 This is particularly useful if you want a feature disabled for the public but need to enable it for a one person to test.
 E.g. for the QA tester or a product owner etc.

-This can be done either via a query string or via a setting a cookie
+This can be done either via a query string, local storage value, or setting a cookie.

 *NOTE: query string or cookie keys and local storage keys must match the `name` prop*